Houston, We Don't Have A Problem

 A Likely Top Five Pick Overlooked

 So, given the mostly positive feedback, he likely would have been scooped up by any team that is in a dire need of athleticism, size, and a potential slasher.
-In reality, as the draft slots continued to go down the list, Whitmore’s name wasn’t mentioned early as expected by commissioner Adam Silver at the podium.
+In reality, as the draft slots continued to go down the list, Whitmore’s name wasn’t mentioned early in the draft as expected by commissioner Adam Silver at the podium.

 Many analysts, including Jonathan Wasser of Bleacher Report and Adrian Wojnarowski of ESPN, cited the poor decisions most clubs made in taking a pass on Whitmore.